- 1 pound leeks*

 - 1/2 teaspoon salt or to taste

 - 1/4 teaspoon pepper

 - 1 cup cooked potato, diced

-- Melt butter in a large saucepan; add flour, stirring constantly until smooth.
-Cook 2-4 minutes over low heat, stirring constantly until flour is thoroughly cooked.
+- *Can substitute combination of green onions and sweet white onions.
+Clean leeks carefully, rinsing well to remove soil.
+Cut into 1/2-in. pieces.
+Steam in covered container with 1/2 cup water until tender (can do this in microwave); DO NOT DRAIN.
+Set aside.
+Melt butter in saucepan; add flour, stirring constantly until smooth.
+Cook 2 to 4 minutes over low heat, stirring constantly until flour is thoroughly cooked.
 Gradually add chicken stock, stirring with wire whisk; bring to boil.
-Turn heat to low; add cream, seasonings, leeks, potato and ham.
-Do not boil.
-Yield: about 4 quarts.
+Turn heat to low; add half-and-half, seasonings, leeks, potato and ham.
+DO NOT BOIL.
+Yield: About 4 quarts.

 "I probably should not rate this recipe because I changed it, but the basics are very good.
 I cooked the potato and leeks together, cutting the potatoes into very small cubes and the leeks in thin slices.
 I only used whole milk and decided it was the right consistency, so I did not use the chicken stock.
 I just added some chicken soup base (bouillon) to amp up the flavor.
 We found it to be a mild tasting cream soup and really enjoyed it."

 "Delicious.
 I love a thick chowder tasting soup.
 I would add peeper but I am a pepper fanatic.
 I would recommend to this anyone that loves leeks"